JulianMousterou/Arena-Allocator/README.md

 # Bump-Allocator
 Bump allocator written in C including alloc(), calloc(), and free() in bump allocator version.
 Lightweight and great on performance.
 In the process of adding realloc() and more error handling.
-NOTE: reallocBump() has been added.
+NOTE 1: reallocBump() has been added.
 Only use at the end of the bump, attempting to reallocate middle memory blocks will result in unwanted behavior.
+NOTE 2: Made the allocator double-ended, you can now safely free from the head and tail of the memory block.
 ## Usage
     #include "bump-defs.h"
     #include <stdio.h>